Bairdo/faucetTutorial/ACLs.rst

-.. note:: tcpdump is used to capture packets, sometimes it may be nescessary to exit tcpdump (ctrl + c) before packet output is shown. unless stated tcpdump will be used with ping and it should only be nescassry to run both for ~10 seconds.
+.. note:: tcpdump is used to capture packets, sometimes it may be nescessary to exit tcpdump (ctrl + c) before packet output is shown. unless stated tcpdump will be used with ping and it should only be necessary to run both for ~10 seconds.

 First we will add two new hosts to our network: